mxschmitt/pynput/docs/limitations.rst

 When running under *uinput*, the following must be true:

-*  You must run your script as root, to that is has the required permissions for *uinput*.
+*  You must run your script as root, so that is has the required permissions for *uinput*.
+Please note that making yourself a member of the ``input`` group may not be enough as *pynput* calls the ``dumpkeys`` binary to get a keyboard layout, and this application may need root privileges.

 Also please note that the ``injected`` flag is not supported for *uinput*.